 Points of Distinction

 - Professors have expertise in all major Spanish-speaking regions, with active research and publishing/presenting agendas.

 - Benefit from regular interaction with native speakers of Spanish.

-- Experience the Hispanic culture firsthand with a required semester of study abroad in Spain, Costa Rica or Mexico.
+- Experience the Hispanic culture firsthand with a required semester of study abroad in Spain, Costa Rica or Ecuador.